Ernesto Samper: 1994 presidential campaign

 In 1993, when the 1994 presidential campaign was in its early stages, it became increasingly clear that the race was going to be close, particularly between Samper and Andrés Pastrana, the candidate of the Colombian Conservative Party: opinion polls were sharply divided.
 Presidential elections took place on 29 May 1994.
 Ernesto Samper won the first electoral round—where about 1/2 of 17 million voters cast ballots—with 45.2% of the vote.
 Pastrana was the runner up, with 45%.
 16 other candidates divided the remainder.
 Colombian electoral law states that if no candidate wins more than 50% + 1 vote in the first round, a second round between the two candidates who achieved the highest number of votes in the first round shall take place to identify a winner.

 The results of the first round caused the Samper campaign team to secure additional funding to help widen the margin over the opposing candidate.
 The campaign had assumed that Ernesto Samper would win the election easily in the first round and had spent all of their campaign funds to achieve this.
 With the campaign financials running in the red, the campaign managers were faced with the need to rally support for an additional three weeks against a strong, well-funded opponent.
 In what can be described as an attempt to win at all cost, the campaign turned to the Cali Cartel, receiving cash donations in excess of $6 million US dollars.
 These donations were delivered in large colourful paper bags normally used for birthday gifts.

-On 19 June 1994, after three weeks of arduous campaigning, Samper was elected president in the second-round voting, once again by a narrow margin, 50.37% to 48.64%, over Pastrana.
+On 19 June 1994, after three weeks of arduous campaigning, Samper was elected president in the second-round voting, once again by a narrow margin, 50.37% to 48.64%, over Pastrana, being sworn in in August.